Skip to content

 Dockge Web UI for DSM 7.1 or Earlier

-If you are on an end of life DSM version and can’t upgrade past the old “Docker” Synology package I recommend moving to using Dockge to manage your Docker Containers – This uses docker compose and means you can follow my newer guides and can learn to use compose.
+If you are on an end of life DSM version and can’t upgrade past the old “Docker” Synology package I recommend moving to Dockge.
+It’s a Web UI for managing Docker Compose meaning you can use my newer guides and can learn to use compose.

 There is nothing stopping you also using this instead of Container Manager!

-The compose in this guide is using a fork of the original version which has some nice additional features, I am monitoring development and when needed I will update the guide between the original and the fork.
+The Compose in this guide is using the cmcooper1980 fork of the original version which has some delightful additional features that are waiting to be pulled into the original.
+I am monitoring development and when needed I will update the guide between the original and the fork.

 Let’s Begin